Paper-rex/Parking_Lot_System/README.md

 </div>

 ## 📖 Overview
-The **Parking Lot Management System** is a full-stack application designed to streamline the operations of a multi-floor parking facility.
+The **Parking Lot Management System** is a full-stack application designed to streamline operations of a multi-floor parking facility.
 The system securely tracks incoming vehicles, allocates available parking slots based on vehicle type, manages time-based tickets, and processes payments upon exit.
 Check out the backend REST APIs and the intuitive user interface designed for operators and admins.

 ## ✨ Features
 - **Multi-Level Lot Management**: Organizes parking by floors, slots, and gates (Entry/Exit).
 - **Intelligent Slot Allocation**: Handles different parking spot types (Car, Bike, Truck) and checks real-time occupancy.
 - **Ticketing & Payments**: Generates tickets with entry timestamps and tracks active parking sessions.
 Upon checkout, calculates the fee using configurable pricing rules and logs payment history.
-- **Robust Database Logic**: Uses enterprise grade relational database design (Oracle) equipped with automated PL/SQL triggers for data integrity and constraints.
+- **Robust Database Logic**: Uses enterprise-grade relational database design (Oracle) equipped with automated PL/SQL triggers for data integrity and constraints.
 - **Modern User Interface**: A fast, responsive frontend application for operators to interact with the system seamlessly.

 ## 💻 Tech Stack